yostane/web-ai/slides/genaiparis2025/pages/serverai.md

 <img v-click.hide border="rounded" src="../assets/webapp-02-serverai.svg" />
 <img v-after border="rounded" src="../assets/webapp-02b-serverai-question.svg" />

-1. The web app send a request to the backend server
+1. The web app sends a request to the backend server
 1. If AI inference is needed, it is delegated to a separate AI service
 1. AI output is processed by the server and the final response is sent back to the web app